hiperwalk/hiperwalk/docs/install/index.rst

 Installation Steps
 ------------------

-Single time configuration of docker.
+Single time configuration of Docker.

 Start by updating the package lists: